YufengJin/carla/Docs/python_api.md

 ---

 ## carla.Transform<a name="carla.Transform"></a> <sub><sup>_class_</sup></sub>
-Class that defines a transformation without scaling.
-It is used to described an actor's position and rotation.
+Class that defines a transformation, a combination of location and rotation, without scaling.

 <h3>Instance Variables</h3>
 - <a name="carla.Transform.location"></a>**<font color="#f8805a">location</font>** (_[carla.Location](#carla.Location)_)
-Describes a point in the map.
+Describes a point in the coordinate system.
 - <a name="carla.Transform.rotation"></a>**<font color="#f8805a">rotation</font>** (_[carla.Rotation](#carla.Rotation)_)
 Describes a rotation for an object according to Unreal Engine's axis system.